Reducing water use at home

 2. Email the Region of Waterloo to request printed copies

-Answers to your questions about water softeners
+Answers to your questions about the rebate program

 The Water Softener Facts website has information on how water softeners work, a buyers guide and water hardness maps.